richardbvu/coin-finale/README.md

 # About the project

-A website that uses an API for cryptocurrency searching, an online platform that allows users to find and retrieve information about various cryptocurrencies quickly.
-Accesses real-time data such as prices, market cap, and historical performance of different cryptocurrencies.
+A website that uses an API for cryptocurrency searching, an online platform that allows users to find and access real-time data such as prices, market cap, and historical performance of different cryptocurrencies.

 Live Demo : [Live Demo](https://coin-finale.vercel.app/)